parthasen/SDC/README.md

-# SDC
-self driving car related everything
-P3: Behavioural Cloning
+# P3: Behavioural Cloning

-The objective of this project is to train a model that teaches a car to drive around a track in Udacity's simulator.
+## The objective is to train a model that teaches a car to drive around a track in Udacity's simulator.

 This README contains info on